 "Can I?" vs. "Should I?"

-If you want to allow customers to opt-in to email marketing during registration, you can easily use the accepts marketing checkbox field to do so!
+If you want to allow customers to opt-in to email marketing during registration, you can easily use the email marketing consent checkbox field.

-If your only purpose for using Customer Fields is for newsletter signup, we would strongly recommend finding another Shopify app that is specifically designed to handle newsletter signup.
+If your only purpose for using Customer Fields is newsletter signup, we strongly recommend using the native newsletter signup features offered in your store's theme, or finding another Shopify app that is specifically designed to handle newsletter signup, like Shopify's own forms app: Shopify Forms.

-Customer Fields is not designed to collect SMS marketing consent, so you will not be able to use the app to collect customers' SMS marketing preferences in Shopify.
+Currently, Customer Fields is not designed to collect SMS marketing consent, so you will not be able to use the app to collect customers' SMS marketing preferences.

-If the customer has an email on file for an active account in Shopify, things can get a little hairier.
-If the customer submits that email in the Customer Fields form, they will see an "Email is already taken" message, and the form submission will fail, and they will not be marked as subscribed in Shopify.
-Sadly there is no way around Shopify's logic here.
-In order for that customer to successfully subscribe, they would need to first log in to their account, and then re-submit the form, which is tedious for the customer.
-It's possible to edit the error message to say something more user-friendly such as "Please login to subscribe", but this is not an ideal customer flow for most.
+Things can get a little more complicated if a customer's email address already exists in your store's list of customers, and that customer has an active account.
+If the customer is not logged in to their account on the storefront when submitting their same email on a Customer Fields form, they will see an "Email is already taken" message, the form submission will fail, and they will not be marked as subscribed in Shopify.
+For that customer to successfully subscribe, they would need to log in to their account before submitting the form, which can be tedious and counter-intuitive.
+It is possible to edit the form's error message to something more user-friendly such as "Please login to subscribe", but requiring a customer to log in to their account before they can subscribe to email marketing is not the most ideal flow.

 How to create an email subscription form

-🛠️ If you’ve come this far and understand the potential downsides, here are the brass tacks on how to implement a newsletter sign-up form using Customer Fields.
+🛠️ If you’ve come this far and understand the potential downsides, here are the suggested steps for implementing a newsletter sign-up form using Customer Fields.

-Step 1.
-Create a new form in Customer Fields
+Step 1: Create a new form in the app admin

-The minimum fields you will need to add to this form are the "Email address" and "Accepts marketing" fields.
+Within the form builder, you can remove any undesired fields (e.g. first name, last name, and password) from the form.
+The minimum fields you will need on this form are the "Email address" and "Email marketing consent" fields.
 See below:

-You will then need to customize the app's buttons to suit newsletter form logic.
-This can be done by going to the form Settings > Language section.
-Here are the button labels that should be edited:
+We suggest customizing the form's buttons to get the desired experience for newsletter signup.
+This can be done by going to the Settings tab in the form builder and scrolling down to the Language section.
+Here are the button labels that we suggest editing:

 Create account: change to "Subscribe"